 Which brings me back to this blog.
 Through it, I am looking to connect with all of you, still deep in the trenches (or even, like me, already out).
 I’m hoping that this might help us join together around one of the fundamental problems with teaching today: the lack of respect from those who haven’t been on the front lines yet believe they understand the war – government officials, administrators, parents, and regular citizens among them.
 The low pay.
 The shredding of our benefits.
 The lack of personal time.
 The blame put on us, who are only trying to grow some good people – who also, maybe, have actually learned a thing or two along the way.

-My plan is to post one photograph – or a short series of related photographs – every day for 365 days, with a brief caption and a question for readers to think about.
-The photographs are not always – or mostly – award-winning; sometimes they are just a picture of an e-mail or essay on my screen.
+A word about the photographs: These photographs are not always – or mostly – award-winning; sometimes they are just a picture of an e-mail or essay on my screen.
 Most days, I took at least one photograph of a particular moment I wanted to capture; some days, I took several photographs at different points of the day.
 While I do have pictures of students in some of them, I avoided faces; though the students knew what I was doing, I didn’t want to ask for student releases.

 The ironic part about this career that has, in fact, defined me more than anything else I did in my working life is that I did not plan or expect to be a teacher.
 In fact, because my mother – a school secretary in the New York City school system – desperately wanted me to go into teaching, I did everything but.
 I was a writer and editor for 20-plus years, working in book publishing and healthcare philanthropy, and, ultimately, becoming the public information officer for my school district not long after moving to my town.
 That was my back door to teaching, as I was asked by a good friend of mine, the curriculum supervisor for language arts, to teach a short class for an annual creative writing forum; while I had only taught years before as a teaching assistant in grad school, I was hooked.
-I ended up in teaching through the alternate route program, having already taken the Praxis and gotten my the necessary certificate to get me in the door.
+I ended up in teaching through the alternate route program, having years before taken the Praxis and gotten my the necessary certificate to get me in the door.

 It’s important for me to add that, of course, this is my life, my world, my perspective.
 I wouldn’t presume to think for anyone else.
 In return, I’m hoping that you answer back with your own photographs and/or your own observations.
 In other words, I’m hoping for conversation.
 Certainly, you may never want to comment, or you may comment often.
 And, of course, please feel free to send this blog on to others for whom you believe it might be helpful.